 - Adequate task management opportunities;

-- It might be too complex of a solution for big companies and newbies;
+- It might be too complex alternative for big companies and newbies;

 - Inconvenient mobile version;